ricardodpcosta/UMinhoThesisTemplate/README.md

 - Individual references sections are included at the end of each chapter and, in that case, BibTeX needs to be used since the other approaches are not capable of producing the same results.

-- The compilation becomes more complex as several stages are required and, therefore, executing the bash script `makemain.sh` in provided in this template folder for Unix-based systems is easier than to manually executing all the compilation steps required.
+- The compilation becomes more complex as several stages are required and, therefore, executing the bash script `makemain.sh` is easier than to manually executing all the compilation steps required.

-- If using individual bibliographies for the chapters, leave commented all the commands provided below and uncomment the corresponding commands provided in each chapter.
+- If using individual bibliographies for the chapters, leave commented all the commands provided for the bibliography in `main.tex` and uncomment the corresponding commands provided in each chapter.

 ```latex
 % leave this uncommented for an individual chapter bibliography